Avante Dickerson: Early life

 Dickerson grew up in Omaha, Nebraska, attended Westside High School, and was a four‑star recruit by ESPN and 247Sports, ranking among the top cornerbacks nationally and the No. 2 player in Nebraska in his class.
 A multi‑sport athlete, he was also a standout in track (100 m, 200 m).
 As a senior, he earned MaxPreps First-Team All‑American and Nebraska State Player of the Year honors, tallying 19 tackles, four interceptions, nine pass breakups, and over 15 total touchdowns (offense, defense, and special teams).
 He would originally commit to play college football at Minnesota but would instead commit to Oregon.

 College career

 Oregon

 As a true freshman in 2021, Dickerson logged in five solo tackles on defense across 56 snaps.
 He redshirted in 2022 after appearing in one game with minimal defensive action.

-On April 26, 2023, Dickerson announced that he would enter the transfer portal.
+On April 26, 2023, Dickerson announced that he would enter the NCAA transfer portal.